nolim1t/nolim1t.github.io/_drafts/crypto-trading-on-bitmex.md

 ## Lessons Learnt doing leverage trading

-* If you're highly leveraged, don't forget to set a "stop loss" order (especially trading late at night, you snooze you lose literally).
+* If you're highly leveraged, don't forget to set a "stop loss" order (especially trading late at night, you snooze you lose - literally!).
 That way you don't loose everything when the market goes the other way.
-* Experiment with smaller orders
+* Experiment with smaller orders first
 * Trend is your friend.
-Look at the charts and news.
+Look at the charts and news relating to your asset you are purchasing.
 Also check out the only trading chats on telegram for tips.
+You can gather market sentiment from the "trollbox", but remember - theres more noise than signal

 ## Trading Platforms